-Grant recipients that wish to engage the services of a contractor must secure such services through a competitive process.
-At a minimum, grantees are required to demonstrate to SHPO that they have solicited quotes or proposals from multiple contractors/consultants qualified to complete the project, either directly or through postings to applicable websites, newspapers, etc. Project requirements are ultimately dependent on the total project cost.
-Additional details on the procurement process are described in the grant manual at www.michigan.gov/CLGgrants.
+Grant recipients that wish to engage the services of a consultant or contractor must secure such services through a competitive process, even if local procurement procedures do not require competitive selection.
+At a minimum, grantees are required to demonstrate to SHPO that they have solicited quotes or proposals from multiple contractors/consultants qualified to complete the project, either directly or through postings to applicable websites, newspapers, etc. Additional details on the procurement process are described in the grant manuals at www.michigan.gov/CLGgrants.